 But even if you want to keep it simple, while you get the hang of email segmentation & marketing, this is a great addition to your marketing arsenal.

 What are the benefits of doing email segmentation of my customers?

 Beyond the discussed benefits of list segmentation and email campaigns, there are additional benefits in other areas of your digital marketing portfolio.
 Combined with a business intelligence outlook, you can use email segmentation to upsell products.

 A great example of a business taking advantage of this is a meal delivery startup called Grubhub.
 They first do a great job of collecting customer emails contacts and data like their birthday, address, etc. Which then leads to email drip campaigns based on their birthdays & job profile.

 After the initial touches, they indulge in a direct response campaign where they send out a coupon and information about nearby cafés & restaurants.
 It doesn’t stop there.

 They also segment their customers by purchase frequency.
 They then take this data and upload it to their accounts on big social platforms like Twitter and Facebook.
 In turn, the social powerhouses use their algorithm to find similar users based on the same behaviors and patterns.

 Grubhub just found more potential customers to target on social media through email segmentation.
 This is one of the best uses of email segmentation we have seen and highlights the power of this raw form of marketing intelligence.

 Through this blog and our previous series filled with helpful marketing tips for business owners, we not only want to educate you about the different marketing tactics but also give you the tools and means you need to grow your business.

 This information might be overwhelming at first.
-In which case, we would be happy to discuss email segmentation over a cup of coffee – you’re paying, of course 😉 So really it’s just a quick phone call, but it will be the best call you make all day!
+In which case, we would be happy to discuss email segmentation over a cup of coffee.
+Contact us to get started!